layer5io/istio-service-mesh-workshop/lab-4/README.md

 ```
 <!-- ### 4.5.1 View Traces -->
 ### 4.4.1 View Traces

-If you have not set `INGRESS_HOST` environment variable, please do so by following [Lab 3](../lab-3/README.md).

-Now, let us generate a small load on the sample app by using [Meshery].

 Let us find the port Jaeger is exposed on by running the following command:
 ```sh